boonebgorges/bp-groupblog/readme.txt

 == Changelog ==

+= 1.3 =
+* Reworked all the code regarding adding users to the groupblog
+* Users are now immediately added on group join (No more visiting the blog first!)
+* Promoting, Demoting, Banning and Unbanning directly adjusts the member permissions
+* **Big thanks goes out to Boone for developing much of the needed code!**

 = 1.2.4 =
 * Added missing registration hook, to ensure default settings are set.

 = 1.2.3 =
-* Removed unncessary code, fixing mysql errors.
+* Removed unnecessary code, fixing mysql errors.
 * Added Blog links menu.
 * Changed the local to use 'groupblog' in group template files.